Chr1sIsBusy/Wordle/readme.md

 ### To use
 Make sure you have node.js installed.

-1 open new terminal and type in npm run start:backend.
+1. Open new terminal and type in ``npm run start:backend``.

-2 then open index.html and should work from there.
+2. Open index.html and should work from there.

 I would like that to start automatically but I'm still learning.